 Their storefront has outdoor seating, tall windows that let in sunlight, neutral brick walls, and a cheery interior with chalkboards for the menu.
 They were bustling with what appeared to be frequent patrons and those on their way back from yoga or the park.

 In summary, Floriole is a lovely bakery and cafe that is known for what it does best: rustic baked goods and desserts that are a perfect accompaniment for coffee.
-If it were in my particular neighborhood, I'd find myself stopping in more frequently for them, so I'll most likely seek out their pastries at Intelligentsia Coffee shops around town where I can experience what they do best.
+Check it out next time you're in the neighborhood, or stop by your local Intelligentsia to get a sense for where they shine.